 NOTE: Consuming more than 0.25g/kg body mass offers no further benefits to muscle protein synthesis and the excess is basically used for energy.

 As well as getting the amount right, the quality of the protein you use is incredibly important.

-A such, research suggests that a whey supplement is better at getting your body to make more muscle, compared to a single plant-based protein (e.g. soy).
-Examples of great whey proteins for lean muscle gain that we have tried and tested include Innermost's 'Lean One' and KIN's 'Whey Less'
+As such, research suggests that a whey supplement is better at getting your body to make more muscle, compared to a single plant-based protein (e.g. soy).

 Verdict on protein powders